 So what does this mean?

-More blood = More oxygen to the muscles = More endurance.
+More blood = More oxygen to mama and baby = More endurance.
+Research shows an increase in V02 max during pregnancy training, which is still evident in the postpartum period.
+V02 measures how much oxygen your body can utilize during exercise.
 Does that mean go run a marathon?
-No, but it does mean during the second trimester you might be able to jump more.
+No, but it does mean during the second trimester you might be able to walk/jog/jump more.
 Although you should never get to the point of exhaustion or fatigue.

-Your bump is probably not in the way, but workouts like running and jumping might not be comfortable towards the end of your 2nd trimester.
+Early in your second trimester your belly might or might not be in the way, so modify accordingly.
+Workouts like running and jumping might not be comfortable towards the end of your 2nd trimester.
 And you will want to adapt.
-We have tons of pregnancy workouts for each trimester, including cardio, barefoot, core, full body and more.
-Check those out here.
+We have 2nd trimester pregnancy workouts – check those out here.

 Second trimester workouts are great.
 You probably have the energy to get through 20-30 minute workouts almost everyday.
 One key recommendation, in addition to all the Pregnancy Do’s & Don’ts , is that you eat a snack with carbs, protein and a little good fat within the hour of exercise.